openvinotoolkit/openvino/docs/articles_en/learn-openvino/openvino-samples/benchmark-tool.rst

                 -pcsort                 Optional.
 Report performance counters and analysis the sort hotpoint opts.  "sort" Analysis opts time cost, print by hotpoint order  "no_sort" Analysis    opts time cost, print by normal order  "simple_sort" Analysis opts time cost, only print EXECUTED opts by normal order
                 -pcseq                  Optional.
 Report latencies for each shape in -data_shape sequence.
                 -exec_graph_path        Optional.
 Path to a file where to store executable graph information serialized.
                 -dump_config            Optional.
-Path to JSON file to dump IE parameters, which were set by application.
+Path to JSON file to dump device properties, which were set by application.
                 -load_config            Optional.
-Path to JSON file to load custom IE parameters.
+Path to JSON file to load custom device properties.
 Please note, command line parameters have higher priority then parameters from configuration    file.
                                     Example 1: a simple JSON file for HW device with primary properties.
                                              {
                                                   "CPU": {"NUM_STREAMS": "3", "PERF_COUNT": "NO"}